How to Watermark Photos for Blog, Instagram, and Online Store

 Text watermarks are faster to set up.
 You type the text, choose a font, and you are done.
 They work well when your brand name or domain is the most recognizable thing about you.
 Most bloggers and creators use text watermarks because they are easy to read and instantly communicate who owns the image.

 Logo watermarks are more visually professional when your logo is clean, well-designed, and recognizable.
-A transparent PNG of your logo placed at lower opacity in the corner of an image looks polished.
-They work best for businesses and brands that have consistent visual identity.
+A transparent PNG of your logo, set to a low opacity in the corner of an image, looks polished.
+They work best for businesses and brands that have a consistent visual identity.

-The risk with logo watermarks: if your logo is complex or detailed, it reads poorly at small sizes and low opacity.
+The risk of logo watermarks: if your logo is complex or detailed, it may appear poor at small sizes and low opacity.
 A simple, single-color version of your logo works far better as a watermark than a full-color version.

 For most bloggers, a text watermark with your domain works fine.
 For established brands with a clean logo, a logo watermark at 35 percent opacity is the more professional choice.